saFilipJohansson/4D-Chess/README.md

 Long range chess, but you move twice.
 The two moves has to be with different pieces.\
 <img src="github_images/long_range_chess.png" alt="long_range_chess" width="500"/>

 Ten move chess.
-White makes five moves, and then it is ten moves per turn until a king is captured.
+White makes five moves (for example the five moves played on the board), and then it is ten moves per turn until a king is captured.
 The moves have to be with different pieces.
 Is this variant even remotely playable?
 I think so.\
 <img src="github_images/10_moves_chess.png" alt="10_moves_chess" width="500"/>

 ## List of features - variants are defined using any combination of these features